Comedian Margaret Cho: 'I Invented The Cancellation'

 "At that time, when you were racist toward Asians, it was not read as racism," she said.
 "There was a long period of time where we sort of had to think: Are we people of color?"

 That struggle amplified when she got her own ABC sitcom in 1994 called All-American Girl, based on Cho's life growing up in the United States with Korean immigrant parents.
-Not everyone was laughing back then.
 Korean Americans rejected the depiction of their community in the show as bland, uncreative and rife with bad stereotypes.

 Cho noted that the community was already feeling combative about its popular image at the time.
 In March of 1991, a Korean-born shop owner shot and killed Latasha Harlins, a black 15-year-old girl in Los Angeles.
 The death was one of the sparks that ignited the L.A. race riots.